 Condensation can also form inside a gas tank during the winter, especially if the fuel level is low.
 In that instance, it’s a good idea to drain the tank and fill it with fresh gas.

-While motorcycles can vary in a number of ways, such as in engine size and age, most variations in maintenance are related to the type of electrical or mechanical features of the machine.
+While there are different types of motorcycles, with different engine size and age, most variations in maintenance are related to the type of electrical or mechanical features of the machine.
 “An electronic ignition is virtually maintenance free,” terHorst says, “while older motorcycles with electrical systems [points, condensers] will need to be checked.”

 Another area of the motorcycle that can vary is the drive type.
 “Bikes with chain drive require more maintenance than machines with belt or shaft drive,” terHorst says.
 Chains should be oiled before running, and you should check for proper tension of belts or chains.
 He adds that, in general, “machines stored indoors will require less maintenance than those exposed to the elements.”

 4. Test the battery

 After a motorcycle has sat idly for several months in the cold, there’s a chance the battery may have died.
 Check the individual battery cells and add distilled water if needed, and then charge the battery with an external charger.
 A battery hydrometer will tell you when it’s ready for use.

 5. Check the tires and brakes